Polycystic Ovarian Syndrome Symptoms and Treatment

 - Major depressive disorder

-Majority of us are able to identify depression through the hallmark signs – sudden sadness and hopelessness or lowered energy levels.
-But what if you just started getting physical pains or are easily angered for no logical reason.
-A number of women are reluctant to take these symptoms seriously as they may liken these symptoms to weakness, or simply ignore.
-However, ignoring these symptoms isn’t the way out; treating them is your only one!
-Here are few symptoms which the women can be vigilant about.
+The majority of us can identify depression through the hallmark signs – sudden sadness and hopelessness or lowered energy levels.
+But what when you get physical pains or have excessive mood swings for no reason.
+Some women are reluctant to take these symptoms seriously and ignore them.
+However, ignoring these symptoms isn’t the way out; treating them is your only way!
+Here are a few signs which the women can be vigilant about.

 - Increased sensitivity to physical pain